A Theme for the Week

 What a theme is

-A theme is a word or short phrase that quietly sets direction.
+A theme is a word or short phrase that helps to set a direction.

 It’s simply the tone you choose for the week ahead.